-To decide if an extended warranty is worth it, you need to think about the likelihood your truck may need repairs in the future and your ability to cover unexpected repair bills.
+To decide if a Ram extended warranty is worth it, think about the likelihood that your truck may need repairs in the future and your ability to cover unexpected repair bills.

 Ram Factory Warranty

-When deciding on a Ram extended warranty, you should also consider the coverage you already have.
-Even if the vehicle is still under factory warranty, you could run into mechanical problems that aren’t covered.
-Then, there is the expiration date of your factory coverage.
+When deciding on a Ram extended warranty, consider the coverage you already have.
+Even if the vehicle is still under its manufacturer’s warranty, you could run into mechanical problems that aren’t covered.
+Then, there’s also the expiration date of your factory coverage.

 A Ram extended warranty offered by Mopar provides excellent coverage and extra perks like roadside assistance.
 However, the limitations discussed above may make a third-party warranty a better choice.

-Luckily, there are a number of reputable extended car warranty companies to choose from that have received high ratings from the Better Business Bureau (BBB) and thousands of positive customer reviews.
+Luckily, there are a number of reputable extended car warranty companies to choose from that receive high ratings from the Better Business Bureau (BBB) and thousands of positive customer reviews.
 Some of the things to look for in a great warranty company include: